Skip to main content

 2. Give it a name

-3. Set a port (or leave it to auto-assign a free port)
+3. Set a port (or leave it empty to auto-assign from the 3100–3200 range)

 4. Click Start